Cumbernauld: Other churches

-Awards
+Culture

+Media

+The local Cumbernauld newspaper is the Cumbernauld News.
+Cumbernauld FM is a community station broadcasting to the town of Cumbernauld and surrounding areas on 106.8 FM and online.
+The station offers a mix of community news and music programming through shows like Club Happiness and Postcards from the Underground.

+The Lanternhouse Theatre was opened in the grounds of Cumbernauld Academy to replace Cumbernauld Theatre which closed in 2019.
+The theatre company grew out of the community run Cottage Theatre (EST. 1963) set up in 1978 as a charitable trust run civic theatre.
+Over the years it has built up a favourable reputation on the Scottish arts scene, for both its in-house productions and community outreach initiatives.
+In 2019 the company won a Fringe First award at the Edinburgh Festival Fringe.

+Accolades

 In 1967 the Institute of American Architects voted Cumbernauld the world's best new town conferring the Reynold's Memorial Award.
 Cumbernauld is a two-time winner of the Carbuncle Awards in 2001 and 2005.
 The town has since received the award of 'Best Town' at the Scottish Design Awards 2012.
 The Royal Town Planning Institute (RTPI) awarded the town a certificate in March 2014 for its success as a New Town.
 In 2015 the Town Centre was awarded the Green Apple Environmental Award.
 Cumbernauld won the 2013 Beautiful Scotland Award for the best "Small City".
 It has also received silver medals each year since 2009, the most recent being in 2017.
 In 2017 Cumbernauld was also awarded the Garden for Life Biodiversity Award.